rabidgremlin/onepagezinemaker-cli/README.md

-pages pdf: an 8 page pdf file containing the pages of the zine. poster pdf: an optional 1 page pdf file containing a poster to put on the back of the unfolded zine. output pdf: the name of the output pdf file
+pages pdf: an 8 page pdf file containing the pages of the zine. poster pdf: an optional 1 page pdf file containing a poster to put on the back of the unfolded zine. output pdf: the name of the output pdf file.
 ```

 ## Folding instructions